 If your physician requests that you take premedication prior to dental appointments, take it with water prior to a surgical procedure.
-Please discuss any questions you may have in this regard with Dr. Colón, Dr. Dozier, Dr. Barnett, Dr. Guzmán and Dr. Chon prior to the surgical appointment date.
+Please discuss any questions you may have in this regard with Dr. Colón, Dr. Guzmán and Dr. Zellner prior to the surgical appointment date.

 Take any prescription medications as you would normally unless otherwise instructed.
 Make sure you understand how to take your normal prescription medications the day of surgery (Examples: Blood pressure medication).
 In most instances we want you to take your normal morning medications with some water, even if you are going to be sedated.
 In other instanced we need to coordinate with you and possibly your physician on how to adjust meds (Examples: Coumadin, Insulin).
 The answer to your questions could vary depending on the type of procedure you are having.